Author: Michael E. Berrett, PhD

 - Relief – providing fun, pleasure, distraction from the tasks of life, a “get away”

 DIMENSIONS OF SUPPORT

 There are three primary dimensions of support.
-Each one is important in the process of recovery from eating disorders and related addictive or emotional illnesses.
+Each one is important in the process of recovery from eating disorders and related addictive or emotional and mental illnesses.
 They are as follows:

 - The support we receive from others